MarcusWentz/eth-argentina-2025/README.md

 <img src="https://github.com/MarcusWentz/eth-argentina-2025/blob/main/images/probability_80_percent.jpg" alt="80_percent"/>

-This unique invariant responsible happens to be the same as Balancer's invariant x^(1-w)*y^w = k where w is the weight, but we replace w with the value of probability rangin from 0 to 100%. when w=.5 we have a 50% Probability and the invariant simplifies to the 50% peak above, giving us a classic CPMM.
+The unique invariant happens to be x^(1-P)*y^P = k where P is the value of probability ranging from 0 to 100%. when P=.5 we have a 50% probability and the invariant simplifies to the 50% peak above, giving us a classic CPMM such as the one used by butter.markets for conditional funding markets.

 ### 25 percent

 <img src="https://github.com/MarcusWentz/eth-argentina-2025/blob/main/images/probability_25_percent.jpg" alt="25_percent"/>

+### Further developments
-It may also be possible for another LP to also come up with a similar asymmetric, but flipped probability such as outlined in red.
+It may also be possible for another LP to also come up with a similar asymmetric yet flipped probability such as outlined in red.
 One LP thinks there is a 75% chance of an event happening, while the other 25%.
 If they have the same liquidity amount, then their total LP shares would cancel each other out as well.

 ## Install